NorfairKing/template-api-server-with-auth-and-cli/README.md

    Give it a type according to the endpoint type.
    If it requires authentication, add `AuthCookie` as the first argument.

-3. Hook up the handler in the `foobarHandlers` record in `foobar-api-server/src/Foobar/API/Server.hs`.
+3. Hook up the handler in the `foo-barHandlers` record in `foo-bar-api-server/src/Foo/Bar/API/Server.hs`.

    If the endpoint requires authentication, use the `protected` combinator.

-4. Add tests in `foobar-api-server-gen/test/Foobar/API/Server/Handler/<RouteName>Spec.hs`
+4. Add tests in `foo-bar-api-server-gen/test/Foo/Bar/API/Server/Handler/<RouteName>Spec.hs`

 #### Adding a command to the CLI tool

-1. Add the new command's option parsing in the `Foobar.CLI.OptParse` module according to the instructions within.
+1. Add the new command's option parsing in the `Foo/Bar.CLI.OptParse` module according to the instructions within.

-2. Add a `Foobar.CLI.Command.<CommandName>` module with a function as follows:
+2. Add a `Foo/Bar.CLI.Command.<CommandName>` module with a function as follows:

    ```
    commandName :: CommandNameSettings -> C ()
    ```

-3. Add a case to the `dispatch` function in `Foobar.CLI`.
+3. Add a case to the `dispatch` function in `Foo/Bar.CLI`.
-4. Add tests in `Foobar.CLI.Command.<CommandName>Spec`.
+4. Add tests in `Foo/Bar.CLI.Command.<CommandName>Spec`.